-Several solutions have already been proposed to schedule virtualized systems using the hierarchical real-time scheduling theory [1], e.g. RT-Xen [2].
+Several solutions have already been proposed to schedule virtualized systems using the hierarchical real-time scheduling theory, e.g. RT-Xen [1].
 It accounts for one scheduler in the hypervisor and one in each guest operating system.
-However, they require either modifications of the guest operating system (e.g. to support paravirtualization) and/or an accurate offline analysis.
+However, they require either modifications of the guest operating system or an accurate offline analysis.
 There are many cases when we want to reuse the previous existing software stack without modifications.
 For example, the entire code-base could not be available.
 Also, organizations do not want to pay an exorbitant amount of money to rewrite and revalidate what they already wrote many years ago.
 In order to consolidate unmodified real-time software stack we propose techniques to introspect the software to monitor real-time scheduler calls.
 Our solution targets modern operating systems with a traditional user-space/kernel-space division, where real-time applications are implemented as user-space threads.
-This work can easily be extended to one addressspace real-time operating systems, like VxWorks.
-Our solution will track the calls to the scheduler on the guest systems, while interacting with a real-time scheduler in the hypervisor to provide the same guarantees contracted on each of the virtualized software stacks.
+This work can easily be extended to one address-space real-time operating systems, like VxWorks.
+Our solution will track the scheduling calls on the guest systems, while interacting with a real-time scheduler in the hypervisor to provide the same guarantees contracted on each of the virtualized software stacks.

-Our contribution is generic and can be deployed on different RTOS.
-However, we implement this mechanism on top of the existing ChronOS 3.4 operating system [3] based on the 3.4.82-rt100 Linux kernel.
-ChronOS acts as the hypervisor.
-We are proposing the adoption of a plugin infrastructure, where each type of virtualized software stack (e.g. RTAI [4], LITMUSRT [5], PREEMPT RT [6], etc.) would have its own plugin in the hypervisor, thus avoiding modifying the guest operating systems.
-Therefore we reduce the effort of the system integrator by providing an interface to either write a new plugin or extend an existing one.
+We implement this mechanism on top of the existing ChronOS 3.4 operating system [2] based on the 3.4.82-rt100 Linux kernel.
+The modified ChronOS would act as the hypervisor.
+We are proposing the adoption of a plugin infrastructure, where each type of virtualized software stack (e.g. RTAI [3], LITMUS^{RT} [4], PREEMPT_RT [5], etc.) would have its own plugin.
+Thus we reduce the effort of the system integrator by providing an interface to either write a new plugin or extend an existing one.
 Next we will show how we implemented our proposed mechanism for a particular combination of software stacks.
 Specifically, we used ChronOS Linux as a guest.
-We show how this solution is suitable for a real time system and has lower overhead than other filtering solutions like Nitro [7].
+We show how this solution is suitable for a real time system and has lower overhead than other filtering solutions like Nitro [6].

 Our contribution includes a virtual machine introspection (VMI) mechanism and a pluggable interface to support different RTOS.
 The interface can be used to feed the right information to the host OS scheduler in order to make the best scheduling decision.
 Our lightweight introspection mechanism allows the host scheduler to reconstruct the real-time state of the guest.
-To the best of our knowledge introspection techniques are mainly being used in projects related to security and not for real-time systems.
+To the best of our knowledge introspection techniques are being used in many other projects, specifically related to security, but we are the first to propose its use in real-time systems.
 It is important to emphasize that this paper addresses an architecture for real-time schedulers and not actual real-time scheduling algorithms, this is left as future work.